stevemerckel/power-change-alert/README.md

 ## Development Suggestions

-Use _DebugView_ to listen for additional `Debug` level messages that are scattered through the application.
+Use [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) app to listen for additional `Debug` level messages that are scattered through the application.
 If you have Visual Studio running at the same time, then look at its _Output_ window for the debug messages -- they are not redirected back to the debug stream when caught there.

 ## Future Ideas

 In no particular order...

 * Improved parameterization of Serilog options with `Serilog.Settings.Configuration` and `Serilog.Sinks.Map`;
-* Dependency injection with configuration file for IoC bindings;
 * Expose REST API from for querying state, returning metrics, etc.;
-* Create base class for declaring/discovering new background worker functionality;
+* Create base class for declaring/discovering new functionality, detect and inject with IoC library;
 * Lightweight telemetry: CPU + RAM utilization;
 * Track internet uptime, send outtage notice after service is restored;
-* Look at Arduino, with a battery, and modify as needed to get a POC working on that platform.